phyntom/leaderboard/TDD_FINAL.md

       Supabase offers real-time capabilities through their Realtime server containers.
 You'll need to spin up and manage these containers alongside your main Supabase installation
     * Convex : Convex is a real-time database that allows you to build real-time applications without writing any backend code.
       Convex provides a simple API that you can use to store and retrieve data in real-time, making it easy to build applications that update in real-time
+* **Backend**: Node.js with Express for building scalable service that will offer different API to be consumed by the Fronted.We recommend using
+GraphQL because of many advantages it offers that we can leverage for this type of application.
+Here are few benefits we may get by switching to GraphQL
+  * **Flexible Queries**: GraphQL allows clients to request only the data they need, which reduce the amount of data to be sent, making the API more flexible for future changes on backend when requirements change
+  * **Nested Queries**: GraphQL supports nested queries, allowing clients to fetch related data in a single request, useful when dealing with complex data structures
+  * **Strongly Typed Schema**: GraphQL uses a strongly typed schema to define the data structure, which provides a clear contract between the client and server
+  * **Real-time Data with subscriptions**: GraphQL supports subscriptions for real-time updates, which is particularly useful for leaderboard web applications that require real-time data updates
+* **Database**: PostgreSQL or MongoDB for high performance and scalability.
+* **Authentication**: OAuth2 with JWT for secure access, and it is already provided by the Identity team.

 ### Dependencies
 <!---
 List any external dependencies of your solution (ie a service with authentication may have dependency on an identity provider)